 Minimizing your environmental impact while maintaining your preferred standard of cleanliness is always a challenge.
 Here are some best practices.

-• Never use soap products – even biodegradable ones – directly in a water source.
+- Never use soap products – even biodegradable ones – directly in a water source.
 Always walk at least 200 feet away from all water sources to clean up.

 For People Who Have a Period

-Having your period on the trail requires some extra preparation.
-Carrying out used tampons or pads isn’t ideal.
 Menstrual cups, such as the Diva Cup are a good option for minimizing waste and weight in the backcountry.
-To dispose of contents safely, you’ll have to dig a 6-8 inch hole and empty the contents daily.
-If you’re not quite sold on menstrual cups, we recommend using tampons without applicators to minimize weight and waste.
-Never bury used tampons – animals will dig them up, and most commercial tampons don’t degrade well.
+To dispose of contents safely, you’ll have to dig a 6-8 inch hole and empty the contents as needed.

 Hair Care

 For most backpacking trips under five days, most people just embrace their trail grime and deal with greasy hair.
 For those spending more time on the trail, you may want to have a plan.
-At some point excess hair oil combined with dead skin cell accumulation can lead to clogged hair follicles, inflammation, and even an overgrowth of yeast on your scalp.
+At some point, excess hair oil combined with dead skin cell accumulation can lead to clogged hair follicles, inflammation, and even an overgrowth of yeast on your scalp.
 If water is plentiful, use a collapsible water cache bucket to carry water away from the water source so you can rinse your hair using a biodegradable shampoo/hair rinse combo.
 Make sure you dig a hole 6-8 inches deep and rinse over it.

 Another option is to carry a small portion of a solid shampoo bar, such as the Ethique Eco-Friendly Solid Shampoo Bar.
 Dry shampoo brushed through hair is very effective at lifting dead skin cells, dirt, and other debris off your scalp.

-If you don’t mind – or were considering – a shorter ‘do anyway, you can avoid greasy hair discomfort by shaving your head or going for a buzzed look (just remember to wear your hat during the day to protect your scalp from the sun).
+If you don’t mind – or were considering – a shorter ‘do anyway, you can avoid greasy hair discomfort.
+Cut it short, shave the whole dome, or buzz part or all of it(just remember to wear your hat during the day to protect your scalp from the sun).
+Some women will do a half-shave for thru-hiking to keep knots down and your neck cooler.

 Cleaning Your Clothes in the Backcountry

-If you’re on the trail for multiple days, chances are your clothes will start accumulating a musk you’ll be eager to shed.
+If you’re on the trail for multiple days, chances are your clothes will start accumulating a funk you’ll be eager to shed.
 They’re probably also filthy.
 Giving your clothes a quick wash in the backcountry will make you feel trail fresh.

 For those who want to properly wash their clothes in the backcountry, there are some options, though it’s a bit high maintenance for our backpacking style.

-• Pack a large gallon-size zip style bag with a small amount of biodegradable cleaner in the bottom of it.
+- Pack a large gallon-size zip style bag with a small amount of biodegradable cleaner in the bottom of it.
 Add clothing, add water, and squish around for a while.
-Empty into a hole you’ve dug in the ground, and rinse, empty and repeat until soap free.
+Empty into a hole you’ve dug in the ground, and rinse, empty, and repeat until soap-free.

-• Another option is a Scrubba wash bag.
+- Another option is a Scrubba wash bag.
 This convenient, pocket-sized washing bag weighs less than five ounces.
 It’s a bit like an old-fashioned washboard in a bag and is a lot more effective than hand washing.
 Grip backing on the outside prevents sliding on rock or hard surfaces during the washing process, and it has an air release valve (that allows the bag to double as a dry bag).